tpakis/Project1/README.md

 # Project1
 First release project1 for udacity scholarship

-This is the Project1 create for the udacity scholarship on Android Basics: User Interface
+This is the Project1 created for the udacity scholarship on Android Basics: User Interface